XCTEQ/XCFit/README.md

 * **Common**

 This group has common code like extensions and common steps.
 The example file 'CommonStepDefinitions.swift' has some steps that can be used in the feature file.
-It also has 'Hooks.swift' to ad cucumber hooks.

 * **Supporting Files**